avinash2706/Recognizing-the-Activity-of-Humans-based-on-Sensor-Data/README.md

 # Recognizing the Activity of Humans based on Sensor Data

 The goal of this project is to build a model that predicts the human activities such as Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing or Laying.
-The data is recorded with the help of sensors (accelerometer and Gyroscope) in that smartphone.
+All the data is from sensors that detect the motion of humans.

 - Implemented Machine learning models like RBF Kernel based SVM, GradientBoostedDT, LinearSVC etc.
 - Used Precision, Recall, F1-Score, Support for Classification report.